What are common symptoms of a toothache?

 - Increased tooth sensitivity to cold or hot

-If you have a severe toothache, you might also experience burning or electric, shock-like pain.
+If you have a severe toothache, you may also experience burning or electric, shock-like pain.

 What are possible diagnosis for a toothache?